sovannara-hak/sovannara-hak.github.com/index.md

 ### Experience

+#### January 2017 - May 2017: Software engineer at Solystic for Alten, Bagneux - FRANCE

+ - Development in Python of a log analyser to track performance of a mailpiece sorting assisting system
+ - Linux port of the mailpiece matching component of the sorting assisting system
+ - Development in C++ for the optimisation of the process performance of the mailpiece matching component
+ - Development in C++ of a service wrapping an image signature computation library
+ - Development in Go of a simulator for testing the mailpiece matching component

+#### March 2016 - December 2016: Robotics engineer at Solystic for Alten, Bagneux - FRANCE

+ - Development and implementation in C++/Python of the communication protocol for a motor card controller emulator
+ - Setting up dynamic simulations of the autonomous shuttles Soly with 3DS Max for testing and prospecting purposes
+ - Development of a companion app in C# with Unity to assist delivery drivers in the preparation of the round
+ - Development in C++ of an emulator of the QR code reader module of the autonomous shuttle

 #### February 2012 - 2015: Engineer Post Doc at ISIR (Institut des Systèmes Intelligents et de Robotique), Paris - FRANCE

  - XDE and Kuka LWR4 Technical support and internal wiki management